downtothewire1319/downtothewire1319/README.md

 I'm a passionate Front-End Developer with expertise in JavaScript, React, HTML, CSS, and Tailwind CSS.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on cloning sharetrip
-- 🌱 I’m currently learning [Next.js]
+- 🌱 I’m currently learning Next.js
 - 💬 Ask me about JavaScript, React, or anything related to Front-End Development
-- 📫 How to reach me: [manowar.cse@gmail.com]
+- 📫 How to reach me: manowar.cse@gmail.com
 - 😄 Pronouns: He/Him

 ## Skills